Agnes4Him/solution-to-LI.FI-devops-challenge/solution-README.md

 make
 ```

-3. The APIs were ran by running the binary file for each:
+3. The APIs were ran by running the binary file for each.
+This showed the relationship between the 2 APIs:

 ```bash
 ./getBird